Professional/Short course Negotiated Specialist Ultrasound Practice (5)

 Careers / Further study

-Contributes towards the MSc Medical Ultrasound.
+This module can contribute towards the MSc Medical Ultrasound.

 The content of the module will be defined following discussions between the module leader, you and the work-based manager, and will result in a Learning Contract being drawn up.
 This contract will specify exactly how the module learning outcomes will be achieved.
 Clinical assessment areas will also be defined as a result of discussions, and subject specific competencies must be demonstrated in all areas.